vcc-csc212/sm21/_docs/1-about/syllabus.md

 #### Late Policy {#late}
 > **TLDR:** No late work.
 Manage your time wisely and submit what you can.

 No late work will be accepted.
-You have multiple opportunities to demonstrate your knowldege of any given topic, including through the final project.
 If you're running tight on time, submit a partial solution so you can [resubmit later](/sm21/resubmissions).

 #### Collaboration and Academic Honesty {#integrity}
 > **TLDR:** Read this policy before you end up in the Dean's office.